• Skip to primary navigation

 Strain the excess liquid from the grated zucchini by placing into a strainer and squeezing with a tea towel or paper towel.

-If your bread is browning to quickly in the oven, lightly place a sheet of foil over the top and continue cooking.
+If your loaf is browning too quickly in the oven, lightly place a sheet of foil over the top and continue cooking.

 Tried this Recipe?
 Share it Today!Mention @Thermobliss or tag #Thermobliss!